chris-creditdesign/nature-hiv-milestones/README.md

 ## Build process.

+To create source html file from react components and markdown/yaml data

+	node render_to_file.js

 To create css and js files and instruct webpack to watch all files for changes:

 	npm run dev